 We especially like to grill our salmon and have found leaving the skin on makes it less likely the fish will fall through the grill rack.
 A general guideline is to grill your salmon for approximately 8-10 minutes per inch of thickness.
 For grilling salmon filets expect them to cook in approximately 4-5 minutes.
 Do not turn over when grilling.
 For salmon steaks expect cooking time to be 4-7 minutes.
 Turn once to cook on both sides.

-Our Wild for Salmon seasoning is hand blended with brown sugar, paprika, sea salt, black pepper, cacao powder, cumin and red pepper flakes.
+Hand blended with brown sugar, paprika, sea salt, black pepper, cacao powder, cumin and red pepper flakes.

 Related Blog Posts